- The urine specific gravity test can help determine how well your kidneys are diluting your urine.

-A urine sample is a painless way for your doctor to evaluate your health and test for abnormalities.
-One thing your doctor may check for in your urine sample test (urinalysis) is specific gravity.
+A urine test is a painless way for your doctor to check your health and test for abnormalities.
+One thing your doctor may check for in your urine sample test, or urinalysis, is specific gravity.

-Specific gravity testing is useful if your doctor suspects any of the following conditions:
+Specific gravity testing is useful if your doctor thinks you have any of the following conditions:

 - heart failure

-- diabetes insipidus (a condition marked by excessive thirst, and the excretion of large amounts of diluted urine)
+- diabetes insipidus, a rare condition causing thirst and the excretion of large amounts of diluted urine

 - kidney failure